 - Laxative: tending to stimulate or facilitate the evacuation of the bowels.

 How to Use Sarpunkha plant

-For medicinal purpose whole plant is used in form of juice, paste, decoction and powder.
+For the medicinal purpose whole plant is used in the form of juice, paste, decoction and powder.

 Paste: The leaves, flowers and tender twigs are washed and ground to form a paste.

 Leaf juice: The leaf juice is extracted by pounding leaves and then squeezing through clothes.
 Dosage:14-28 ml.